lacrypta/nomad/assets/docs/nip-XX-1/nomad.md

 ## Overview

+First, we deal with some [Preliminary Definitions](#preliminary-definitions).

-First, we present the [Nomad Syntax](#nomad-syntax), the mechanism by which users may publish code to relays to make it available to consumers.
+Next, we present the [Nomad Syntax](#nomad-syntax), the mechanism by which users may publish code to relays to make it available to consumers.

 Next, we define the [Nomad Semantics](#nomad-semantics): the expected semantics for code execution, importing, and metadata handling.